Syuri: Smash (2010–2012)

 On March 21, 2011, Syuri made her debut for Ice Ribbon, losing to Hikaru Shida.
-The match eventually led to a partnership between the two and, after defeating Chii Tomiya & Makoto on April 16, Syuri & Shida went on to unsuccessfully challenge Emi Sakura & Ray for the International Ribbon Tag Team Championship on May 5.
-The partnership also carried over to Smash, where Syuri & Shida defeated Io Shirai & Mio Shirai in a Tag Team Match on May 3 at Smash.17.
-On May 14, Syuri, along with Tajiri & Hajime Ohara, traveled to Mexico to represent Smash at Toryumon Mexico's DragonMania VI event.
-Syuri teamed with Lluvia & Marcela to defeat La Comandante, Dalys la Caribeña & Mima Shimoda in a Six-Woman Tag Team Match, submitting Dalys for the win.
-Upon returning to Japan, Syuri avenged her Ice Ribbon loss by defeating Hikaru Shida on June 9 at Smash.18 in the first round of a tournament to determine the inaugural Smash Diva Champion.
-On August 11 at Smash.20, Syuri was eliminated from the tournament in the semifinals by Kana, who would go on to become the inaugural champion.
-On October 28 at Smash.22, Syuri failed to earn a shot at the Smash Diva Championship, when she was defeated in a Four-Way Elimination #1 Contender's Match by Tomoka Nakagawa.
-Also at Smash.22, Lin Byron made her return to Smash, after a four-month break during which she worked under her masked Ray alias, reigniting her rivalry with Syuri.
-On November 24 at Smash.23, Syuri defeated Byron in a Hardcore Match, after which the two made peace with each other.
-During the next two events, Syuri extended her winning streak, defeating Aki Shizuku in a Singles Match on December 30 at Smash.24 and pinning Takuya Kito in a Six-Person Tag Team Match on January 19, 2012, at We Are Smash, proceeding to then challenge Smash Diva Champion Kana to a title match, after she had regained the title from Tomoka Nakagawa.
+The match eventually led to a partnership between Syuri and Shida.
+After defeating Chii Tomiya and Makoto on April 16, Syuri and Shida went on to unsuccessfully challenge Emi Sakura and Ray for the International Ribbon Tag Team Championship on May 5.
+The partnership also carried over to Smash, where Syuri and Shida defeated Io Shirai and Mio Shirai on May 3.
+On May 14, Syuri, Tajiri and Hajime Ohara, traveled to Mexico to represent Smash at Toryumon's DragonMania VI event.
+Syuri teamed with Lluvia and Marcela to defeat La Comandante, Dalys la Caribeña and Mima Shimoda in a six-woman tag team match.
+Upon returning to Japan, Syuri avenged her Ice Ribbon loss by defeating Hikaru Shida on June 9 in the first round of a tournament to determine the inaugural Smash Diva Champion.
+On August 11, Syuri was eliminated from the tournament in the semifinals by Kana, who would go on to become the inaugural champion.
+On October 28, Lin Byron made her return to Smash after a four-month break, and reignited her rivalry with Syuri.
+On November 24, Syuri defeated Byron in a hardcore match, after which the two made peace with each other.
 On February 10, Smash announced that the promotion would be folding after its March 14 event, after which Syuri would become a free agent.
-On February 19 at Smash.25, Syuri defeated Kana to win the Smash Diva Championship for the first time, after which the two longtime rivals hugged and made peace with each other.
-In her final Smash appearance on March 14 at Smash.Final, Syuri teamed with Mentallo in a Tag Team Match, where they were defeated by Kana & Último Dragón.
+On February 19, Syuri defeated Kana to win the Smash Diva Championship for the first time, after which the two longtime rivals hugged and made peace with each other.
+In Syuri's final Smash appearance on March 14, she teamed with Mentallo in a tag team match, where they were defeated by Kana and Último Dragón.
 After the match, Syuri officially retired the Smash Diva Championship.